mikenye/docker-youtube-dl/README.md

 **HANDY HINT:** After updating your `.bash_aliases` file, run `source ~/.bash_aliases` to make your changes live!

-When run (eg: `youtube-dl https://www.youtube.com/watch?v=dQw4w9WgXcQ`), it will download the video to the current working directory, and take any command line arguments that the normal youtube-dl binary would.
+When run (eg: `youtube-dl <video_url>`), it will download the video to the current working directory, and take any command line arguments that the normal youtube-dl binary would.

 ## Using a config file